Zamthang County: Apparel

 Tibetan costumes in Zamthang have materials mainly used sheepskin and pupu (wool material woven with wool).
 The Zamthang robe is long, with a broad front and border.
 In some Tibetan festivals, people in Zamthang will Wear a felt hat, a silk ribbon around the waist, a waist knife.
 Many Tibetan robes use cloths or high-grade cloths, and colourful silk or precious otter skin (or other animal skins).
 The costume is inlaid with expensive coral, agate, turquoise, jade or gold and silver.
 A Tibetan robe is extremely valuable.

 Weddings and funerals

 Zamthang is located in a traditional Tibetan pastoral area，the relationship between men and women is free, but marriage requires parental consent.
 The date of marriage is usually determined by the Living Buddha or lama.

-The Tibetan funerals in Zamthang are religious funerals with Tibetan traditions. cremation was only used for lama or respectable people in ancient times, while it became popular among normal Tibetan people after the new millennium and have certain specifications.
+The Tibetan funerals in Zamthang are religious funerals with Tibetan traditions.
+Cremation was only used for lama or respectable people in ancient times, while it became popular among normal Tibetan people after the new millennium and have certain specifications.
 Babies or children are usually buried in water.
 Only villains or bad persons are buried in the ground.

 Administrative divisions

-Zamthang comprises 9 townships, 3 towns and 63 villages.

-The 9 townships and 3 towns are:
+Zamthang comprises 8 townships and 3 towns: